 Regardless of your position on The Law, The Law doesn't condemn Homosexuality.

 I actually want to start by saying I don't really approve of how the Leviticus verses are commonly written off by other Pro-Gay Christians.
 Not all of Leviticus is purely ceremonial law.
-So mocking the idea of Christians citing Leviticus 18 as if it's comparable to "don't boil a kid in it's mother's milk" or eating shellfish is just setting yourself to look Biblically illiterate.
+So mocking the idea of Christians citing Leviticus 18 as if it's comparable to "don't boil a kid in it's mother's milk" or eating shellfish is just setting yourself up to look Biblically illiterate.
 The main Leviticus verse cited on this subject isn't in the same section as the dietary laws, it's sandwiched between verses on child sacrifice and bestiality.
-Both things no Liberal would view absurd to consider a Sin, but the latter we would have no Biblical basis for condemning if we went only by the New Testament.
+Both things no Liberal would view absurd to consider a Sin, but the latter we would have no direct Biblical basis for condemning if we went only by the New Testament.
 Same with the earlier Incest laws.

 So what's condemned in Leviticus 18 I do view as a sin, and as much a sin now as it ever was.
 But I don't view it as a blanket condemnation of all Homosexual, Homoerotic or Homo-romantic affection.
 Thing is I feel the New Testament references I'll need to discus latter are drawing on this Leviticus law, so Leviticus needs to be understood here.